 Improve Divi Page Speed Load Times

 After seeing numerous posts on Divi related Facebook groups and websites about Divi page speed load times I thought I would experiment on how to improve the loading time.
 I did quite a bit of research and have published the steps you need to action below.
 The most important factor for Divi page speed load times (as with any other theme) comes down to your website hosting specifications.
-I have explain further on this point below.
+I have explained further on this point below.

 I hope these instruction can help you improve your Divi websites load faster.